zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 - **Associate profiles**: You can create a secondary association by right-clicking the profile and selecting the **Associate profiles** icon.
 For more information, see [the Associate profiles section](https://docs.zowe.org/stable/user-guide/ze-profiles.html#associate-profile) in Zowe Docs.

+- **Open recent members**: Zowe Explorer lets you open a list of members you worked on earlier.
+You can access the list by pressing Ctrl+Alt+R or Command+Alt+R.

 For information on how to configure Zowe Explorer, see [Zowe Explorer Configuration](https://docs.zowe.org/stable/user-guide/ze-install.html#configuration).

 ## Extending Zowe Explorer